Mostafa-Samir/Mostafa-Samir.github.io/drafts/2017-1-21-auto-diff.md

 By observing the step-by-step solution, it appears how mechanical the differentiation process is and how it can be represented as an iterative application of a few simple rules.
 An approach to implement this is to construct some sort of an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the given expressions, this tree is then traversed and each node gets transformed using the simple rules to another AST node representing the derivative of that node.
 The following figure shows this process for single multiplication node.
 ![](/assets/images/symb-diff-ast.png)

-This method of computing the derivative is called **symbolic differentiation** because it manipulates the symbols of the expressions directly to arrive at the derivative.
+This method of computing the derivative is called **symbolic differentiation** as it manipulates the symbols of the expressions directly to arrive at the derivative.
 This method overcomes the error problem in our earlier method, because the final expression of the derivative will only suffer from the computer's roundoff error but there will be no truncation error; the value of the derivative will be as exact as it can be represented in a digital computer.
+As nice as this is, the symbolic differentiation suffers from two drawbacks.

+Go back and take a look on the step-by-step solution of the derivative, notice the two red steps in the end?
+These steps are not immediately reachable by symbolic differentiation engine!
+Such engine would usually stop at the last black step without the simplification of the expression.
+It's obvious that evaluating the unsimplified expression is not as efficient as evaluating the simplified one; there are redundant (like the $\cos x$ in the two terms within the parentheses) and useless computations (like $\frac{1}{\sin x}\sin x$ in the first term between the parentheses) involved!
+This problem becomes more serious when the expression to differentiate becomes more complex and redundant and useless computations keep popping up all over the derivative.
+Implementing an optimizer that would simplify the derivative expression is not impossible, but it will introduce extra complexity in both the maintenance of such implementation and the computational cost.

+Another drawback to the symbolic approach is that it doesn't lend itself nicely to programmatic constructs.
+Say that you created a function `transform(x)` that takes a vector of values and applies a series of calculations that involves control branches and loops to transform that vector into a single value.
+It's not really clear how to calculate the derivative of such transform using symbolic differentiation as it is clear with our earlier numerical approach.
+This kind of painful Trade-off between the two methods is one of the main motivators behind the adoption of the method that we'll start to investigative now, which is automatic differentiation (AD).

+# Dual Numbers